Narrow down wallet-friendly car insurance in California.

 Many drivers purchase additional insurance to better protect themselves in case of an accident.
 Insurance companies in the state of California also offer:

-Uninsured and underinsured motorists.
+- Uninsured motorist insurance.
 Protects you if you get into an accident with someone who doesn’t have insurance.

 Uninsured drivers in California

 The state of California requires all uninsured drivers to buy auto insurance or provide some other form of financial responsibility.
-But around 15% of California drivers don’t have insurance — higher than the 12.6% national average.
+But around 15% of California drivers don’t have insurance, slightly higher than the 12.6% national average.

-Purchase surety bond of $35,000 from any company licensed to do business in the state.
+- Purchase a surety bond of $35,000 from any company licensed to do business in the state.